What is an external audit?

 2) Financial Statement Audit

-Examining how the company's internal controls are implemented and designed to make sure they effectively reduce risks and stop material misstatements.
-Assessing the control environment of the business and locating any weak or inadequate control areas.
-Giving management advice on how to improve internal controls in order to lower the possibility of mistakes, fraud, and financial misstatements.
+Looking at how the company’s internal controls are set up & working to ensure they effectively reduce risks and prevent major errors.
+Checking the company’s control environment & finding any weak spots.
+Offering advice to management on how to improve controls, lowering the chances of mistakes, fraud, & financial misstatements.

 4) Compliance with Laws and Regulations

-Ensuring that the business conforms with tax laws, industry-specific standards, and financial reporting obligations. looking for outstanding lawsuits, possible legal liabilities, or regulatory problems that could have an impact on the company's financial situation. confirming that the business complies with both domestic and foreign tax regulations and that its tax returns and payments are accurate.
+Ensuring that the business conforms to tax laws, industry-specific standards, and financial reporting obligations.
+Looking for outstanding lawsuits, possible legal liabilities, or regulatory problems that could have an impact on the company's financial situation.
+Confirming that the business complies with both domestic and foreign tax regulations and that its tax returns and payments are accurate.

 5) Fraud Detection